enactjs/performance-tests/README.md

 ## Testing on PC

-### Testing Sandstone components
+### Testing Limestone components

 You can start the server and run the test suite on it separately.
-Sandstone is the default theme, so you can simply use:
+Limestone is the default theme, so you can simply use:

 ```
 npm run serve